SEO Automation: A Guide to Systematizing Your SEO

 The 5 SEO page types: decide which is the best fit for each of your valuable keywords

 You can see live examples of each SEO page type by going to the header menu of this website.
 We have many landing pages linked under “Company > Specialties” and “Company > Locations”; Super Landing Pages linked under “Resources”; and blogs under “Blog”.
-Our guide to Pillar / Hub pages is a great place to start if you’re unfamiliar with the concept.

 After deciding on page types for each keyword, it helps to describe what you’d like to see on the page, including any special features or graphics.
 That’s the last column of the Keyword Table and concludes the SEO Planning process.
 The pages are then passed off to Content Creation, which I cover after Technical SEO.

 Technical SEO is essentially getting your “house” (website) in order, and as such is an important prerequisite to ranking.
 Because Strategic SEO Planning and Technical SEO demand such different skill sets (the former requires high level, abstract thinking and the latter straightforward web dev work), they’re often implemented at the same time by different teams.
-However, it’s a good idea for a single mastermind who understands SEO to oversee both processes, as certain technical items—particular meta titles—overlap with Strategic SEO Planning.
+However, it’s a good idea for a single mastermind who understands SEO to oversee both processes, as certain technical items—particularly meta titles—overlap with Strategic SEO Planning.

 Once Technical SEO has been implemented, it typically doesn’t need to be overhauled for several years.
 Briefly, here is what you’ll need to have in place: